-holds or is acting in any office in the public service, or any judicial office;

-is an elected member of any legislature or governmental position;

-is a candidate in an election for any legislative or governmental position, other than the Office of President;

-has been removed from any public office on grounds of any violation of the Constitution, or for cause relating to a matter of integrity or good conduct;

-has been convicted of a criminal offence; or

-is otherwise disqualified from holding office of President under this Constitution.

-- (3) A person who is disqualified in terms of subsection (2) other than for matters relating to character and integrity may be nominated as a candidate for election as President, but if elected may not assume office until that person no longer holds that office or is otherwise not disqualified. - 76.
-Election of the President (1) The Federal Parliament elects the President in accordance with this section.
+- (a) is under an oath of allegiance to a foreign state; - (b) holds or is acting in any office in the public service, or any judicial office; - (c) is an elected member of any legislature or governmental position; - (d) is a candidate in an election for any legislative or governmental position, other than the Office of President; - (e) has been removed from any public office on grounds of any violation of the Constitution, or for cause relating to a matter of integrity or good conduct; - (f) has been convicted of a criminal offence; or - (g) is certified to be insane or otherwise adjudged to be of unsound mind under any law for the time being in Solomon Islands - (h) is an undischarged bankrupt, having been adjudged or otherwise declared bankrupt under any law for the time being in force in any part of the Commonwealth; - (i) is otherwise disqualified from holding office of President under this Constitution. - (3) A person who is disqualified in terms of subsection (2) other than for matters relating to character and integrity may be nominated as a candidate for election as President, but if elected may not assume office until that person no longer holds that office or is otherwise not disqualified.

+76. Election of the President

+- (1) The Federal Parliament elects the President in accordance with this section. - (2) The Chief Justice or a judge designated by the Chief Justice presides over the election of the President. - (3) The President is elected in accordance with the procedure set out in Schedule One. - (4) As far as practicable, the office of President shall be held on a rotational basis by a person from each of the States.
+The agreed rotational basis which is to be repeated when it is completed shall be as follows: - (a) State of Central Islands - (b) State of Isabel - (c) State of Malaita - (d) State of Rennell & Bellona

+- (e) State of Choiseul

+- (f) State of Guadalcanal

+- (g) State of Makira Ulawa

+- (h) State of Temotu

+- (i) State of Western Solomons

+- (5) A State whose turn is to hold the Office of the President shall submit to the Federal Parliament two female and two male candidates selected from a pool of candidates by the Electoral College of that State.